mKondoJS/OverVue/README.md

 ```
 ### Dispatch actions

-All actions will be emitted and mapped into OverVue's motherstream.
+All dispatched actions will be emitted and mapped into OverVue's motherstream.
 Users simply call the *dispatchAction* method from the store and pass in a callback function, which will return an object containing type and payload to be used as state update instructions to the user-defined mutators.
 The following is a simple example of how to declare an action in OverVue:

 ```
 export const commitUsername = store.dispatchAction(payload => ({